sarkarbikram90/db-migrate/README.md

 # db-migrate
-A simple Golang script to perform database migrations
+A simple Golang script to perform database migration